 We Are Committed to Each Student

-Believing teaching is their calling, each faculty member is committed to guiding individual students in discovering new interests, developing and utilizing their talents, and deepening their faith in the process.
-Being a small school with big opportunities allows for countless choices.
-As a high school student is digging into a post AP Math class, they may also be performing in the school musical or drama while playing a varsity sport.
-Most importantly, we provide every opportunity for students to grow their Christian faith through Bible study, chapel, small groups, spiritual retreats, community service and mission trips.
+Believing that teaching is their calling, each faculty member is committed to challenging individual students in achieving their fullest potential spiritually, academically, socially, physically and relationally.
+We seek to help students discover and utilize their God-given strengths while deepening their faith in the Lord.
+Being a small school means big opportunities to participate in multiple activities.
+As a high school student is building their AP Physics or robotics projects, they may also be performing in the school theater program while playing a varsity sport.
+Most importantly, we provide every opportunity for students to be grounded in God’s unchanging truth through Bible study, chapel, advisory groups, community service and outreach trips so that.

 As Cole Valley endeavors to implement a Christian philosophy of education, this statement guides, focuses and directs everything we do.